Josh-dev69/2-contribution-to_what-happens-when_github_answer/README.rst

 ARP process
 -----------

+ARP, or Address Resolution Protocol, is a network protocol used to map an IP address (logical address) to a corresponding MAC address (physical address) in a local network.
+It plays a crucial role in enabling communication between devices within the same subnet.

 In order to send an ARP (Address Resolution Protocol) broadcast the network stack library needs the target IP address to lookup.
 It also needs to know the